mennamamdouh/Analysis-of-Video-Games/Project Documentation/Data Analysis Phase.md

 &ensp;&thinsp;&ensp;&thinsp;Those years are the years which have the highest average critics scores.

-&ensp;&thinsp;&ensp;&thinsp;To find them, game_scores table and reviews table must get joined together as the previous question, but in this point we need the mutual information between them.
+&ensp;&thinsp;&ensp;&thinsp;To find them, game_scores table and reviews table must get joined together as the previous question, but in this task we need the mutual information between them.
 So, the INNER JOIN takes place.

 ```
   SELECT G.year AS ReleaseYear, ROUND(AVG(R.critic_score), 2) AS avg_critic_score